LateJoiners/docs/lj_a1_v01.md

 - can launch additional integrated team applications (hangouts, github) to provide common launching place and place for teammates to join, or see notifications (ie. github pulls etc.)
 - retains a history of the communications undertaken
 - each team member should have Slack accessibility on their potable device with **notifications enabled**
+- Direct messages or channel broadcasts should be responded to within a maximum of 8 hours before additional protocols kick in

 Google Hangouts/Docs
 - part of the google apps suite available to all RMIT students